nrc1231/Mesa-RAS-Study/docker/README.md

 Navigate to the example directory:

-/messy/example/read_write_sensor
+/messy/examples/read_write_sensor

 Replace the file:

 read_write_sensor.c

-with the modified version provided in this repository.
+with the modified version provided in this repository: /docker/MESSY/example/.

 ---